Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-join-data.md

 6. Format the response to include product details and a reason for each recommendation

 This recommendation engine provides personalized product suggestions that can increase cross-selling opportunities and enhance the customer experience.

-## Optimizing Queries

-When working with complex joins and queries, it's important to optimize them for performance.
-We'll explore several techniques:

-1. **Selecting specific columns**: Instead of using SELECT *, specify only the columns you need
-2. **Using indexes**: Ensure that columns used in JOIN and WHERE clauses are properly indexed
-3. **Filtering early**: Apply WHERE clauses before JOINs to reduce the number of rows processed
-4. **Using appropriate join types**: Choose the right type of join for each relationship
-5. **Implementing pagination**: Use LIMIT and OFFSET to retrieve only the data needed for the current page
-6. **Avoiding subqueries when possible**: Use JOINs instead of subqueries when appropriate

-We'll update our product search endpoint to demonstrate these optimization techniques:
-- Adding pagination parameters (page number, page size)
-- Using LIMIT and OFFSET in the SQL query
-- Including pagination metadata in the response

-These optimizations ensure that our API remains performant even with large datasets and complex queries.

 ## Conclusion